googleapis/google-cloud-python/MIGRATION_NOTES.md

 ## Differences (between old and new implementations)

 - The "standard" exceptions from App Engine are no longer available.
-Instead, we'll create "shims" for them in `google.cloud.ndb._exceptions` to match the class names and emulate behavior.
+Instead, we'll create "shims" for them in `google.cloud.ndb.exceptions` to match the class names and emulate behavior.
 - There is no replacement for `google.appengine.api.namespace_manager` which is used to determine the default namespace when not passed in to `Key()`